Gouverneur Kemble

-Gouverneur Kemble (January 25, 1786 – September 18, 1875) was a two-term United States Congressman, diplomat and industrialist.
+Gouverneur Kemble (January 25, 1786 – September 18, 1875) was an American diplomat, industrialist, and two-term United States Congressman from New York from 1837 to 1841.

 He helped found the West Point Foundry, a major producer of artillery during the American Civil War.

 Early life and education

 Kemble was born in 1786 to a prominent family in New York City, the eldest son of prosperous attorney and merchant Peter Kemble of New Jersey.
 Ships of the firm Gouverneur & Kemble conducted trade in the West Indies, Europe and China.
 Kemble was educated in New York and graduated from Columbia College in 1803, then entered the mercantile business.
-He was friends with Washington Irving and other members of city society, who enjoyed socializing at Cockloft Hall (an old family mansion on the Passaic River which Kemble inherited and was sometimes known as "Salmagundi" or the "Bachelor's Elysium").
+He was friends with Washington Irving and other members of city society, who enjoyed socializing at Cockloft Hall (an old family mansion on the Passaic River at Woodside, Newark which Kemble inherited and was sometimes known as "Salmagundi" or the "Bachelor's Elysium").
 He was a founding member of the "Lads of Kilkenny".
 His sister, Gertrude, married James Kirke Paulding in November, 1818.
 Through his grandmother Gertrude Bayard, Kemble descended both from the Schuyler family and the Van Cortlandt family.